xRynix/LioRyn/README.md

 > [!IMPORTANT]
-> This is a maintained fork of LinoriaLib.
+> This is a fork of LinoriaLib as a side project.
 This is not the original LinoriaLib repository.<br />
 > Changelogs: [Changelogs](CHANGELOGS.md)

 # LinoriaLib